jameshibbard/blog/_posts/2025-06-02-authentication-with-devise-and-cancancan-in-rails.md

 ## Customizing Devise

 If you click on the "sign up" or "edit profile" links, you'll notice that the user's name attribute is missing.
-It would be nice for users to specify their names when registering, so let’s fix that.
+It would be nice for users to specify their names when registering, so let's fix that.

 Devise comes with many built-in views.
 To customize these pages, we must transfer the Devise view files into our project so we can modify them.
 Luckily, Devise has a generator to do just that: